pensjonatus/flash-fiction/blog/fiction.md

 ---
-title: 'Fiction'
+title: Fiction
 date: '2012-04-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The writer was having breakfast at a waffle house when a young man approached.